How I Work

 The Challenge

-An organization’s marketing campaign was driving significant traffic to a landing page, but engagement and outcomes for that page were poor.
+An university’s recruitment campaign was driving significant traffic to a landing page, but engagement and outcomes for that page were poor.

 The Solution